Records

 goes after a field name (but before the type) to make that field mutable.

-field, it generates a setter function.
+When you define a mut field, it generates a setter function.

-In this example, it generates set-width void(a record, width float)
+In this example, it generates set-width void(a record, width float) and

-set-height void(a record, height float)
+set-height void(a record, height float).

 Expanded record syntax